digitalflypaper/mediaServer/README.md

 # mediaServer
 # Digital Flypaper Media Server - User Guide

-This guide provides step-by-step instructions for setting up and using the Go Media Server, designed to be accessible for non-technical users.
+This guide provides step-by-step instructions for setting up and using the Digital Flypaper Media Server, designed to be accessible for non-technical users.

 ## Setup Guide